-Abstract- Streptococcus mutans (S. mutans) bacteria were killed using a low-power millimeter-size atmospheric-pressure glow-discharge plasma, or plasma needle.
+Abstract- Streptococcus mutans (S. mutans) bacteria were killed using a low-power millimeter-size atmospheric-pressure glow discharge plasma, or plasma needle.
 The plasma was applied to a culture of S. mutans that was plated onto the surface of an agar nutrient in a Petri dish.
 S. mutans is the most important microorganism for causing dental caries.
-A spatially-resolved biological diagnostic of the plasma is introduced, where the spatial pattern of bacterial colonies in the sample was imaged after plasma treatment and incubation.
-For low-power conditions that would be attractive for dentistry, images from this biological diagnostic reveal that S. mutans was killed within a solid circle with a 5 mm diameter, demonstrating that site-specific treatment is possible.
-For other conditions, which are of interest for understanding plasma transport, images show that bacteria were killed with a ring-shaped spatial pattern.
-This ring pattern coincides with a similar ring in the spatial distribution of energetic electrons, as revealed by Abel-inverted images of the glow.
+Images of the sample, taken after both plasma treatment and incubation, reveal that S. mutans was killed with a spatial pattern that varied depending on the plasma operating parameters.
+Bacteria were killed in either a solid circle as would be desirable for dental treatment, or in an undesirable ring.
+The ring-shaped pattern is explained by the shape of the glow, as revealed by Abel-inverted images.
+Temperature measurements in the agar verify that the observed killing was not due to heat.
 The presence of the radicals OH and O was verified using optical emission spectroscopy.

-Index Terms-Microorganisms, Sterilization, Disinfection, Plasma applications, Non-thermal plasma, Micro-plasma, Atmospheric glow discharge
+Index Terms-Microorganisms, Sterilization, Plasma applications, Non-thermal plasma, Micro-plasma, Atmospheric glow discharge